TourFluent/Testers/README.md

 	* Public business process to deal with complete travel request
 	* Private business process to deal with hotel booking
 	* Private business process to deal with flight booking
-* Create a test case that makes use of processes and decisions
-* Create or import UI components
-* Add metrics support for processes and decisions
-* Create dashboard based on metrics

 ## Data model